ImpressCMS/impresscms-module-impression/modules/impression/readme.txt

 	<meta property="og:locale" content="en_US" />
 	<{if $og_image !=''}><meta property="og:image" content="<{$og_image}>" /><{else}><meta property="og:image" content="<{$icms_url}>/images/s_poweredby.gif" /><{/if}>
 	<{if $og_url !=''}><meta property="og:url" content="<{$og_url}>" /><{/if}>

+Replace in the first line 0123456789 with a comma-separated list of the Facebook IDs of page administrators.
+At a minimum, include only your own Facebook ID.

 In case you're using a module on the frontpage, for example Impression, and the url to your website looks like www.website.com/modules/impression/ the last line should look like this: